Penn1084/alx-low_level_programming/0x00-hello_world/README.md

-THIS IS AN ALX PROJECT CONTAINING DESCRIPTION OF COMMANDS USED FOR C PROGRAMMING LANGUAGE EXECUTION. gcc $CFILE -E -o c a script that runs a C file through the preprocessor and save the result into another file.
+THIS IS AN ALX PROJECT CONTAINING DESCRIPTION OF COMMANDS USED FOR C PROGRAMMING LANGUAGE EXECUTION. gcc $CFILE -E -o c a script that runs a C file through the preprocessor and save the result into another file. gcc -c $CFILE a script that compiles a C file but does not link.